libUTL++ is a home for code that I've reused across C++ projects over the years.

 $INST_ROOT/share/libutl/), as well as the documentation (installed in

-One thing to watch for is that in a DEBUG build, libUTL++ overloads the new operator to remember the source file and line # of allocations, and this can be a problem when including some C++ header files.
+One thing to watch for is that in a DEBUG build, libUTL++ overloads the new operator to keep track of active allocations (remembering the source file and line # where they were made).
+This can be a problem when including some C++ header files.
 You can solve it this way: